Agentic AI Workflows for Non-Engineers

 Read full post →Tutorial hoarding, the wrong lane, resume inflation, ignoring reasoning models, fake-looking portfolios, and waiting until you feel ready.
 Each section points to something concrete on this site.

 Read full post →Most people never open the model menu.
-Copilot defaults to Auto; under More you'll find Think deeper and builds like GPT-5.4 — better for anything that needs real reasoning, not just speed.
+Copilot defaults to Auto; under More you'll find Think deeper and builds like current reasoning builds — better for anything that needs real reasoning, not just speed.
 Screenshot walkthrough.

 Read full post →Not all AI models think the same way.
 ChatGPT's Thinking mode (and Claude's extended thinking) work step-by-step — they're slower but make far fewer logic errors on hard problems.
 Here's when to use them vs. the standard fast mode, with examples from real work tasks.